ZZCjas/ConsoleChip8/README.md

 # ConsoleChip8
-A simple and well-optimized console Chip8 emulator for Windows written in C++
+A simple and well-optimized console Chip8 emulator for Windows written with C++